 Constitutional growth delay

-Constitutional growth delay (also known as constitutional delay of growth and puberty, or constitutional delay of growth and adolescence) refers to a fairly com on variation of the growth process in which growth occurs more slowly than average.
+Constitutional growth delay (also known as constitutional delay of growth and puberty, or constitutional delay of growth and adolescence) refers to a fairly common variation of the growth process in which growth occurs more slowly than average.

 Such children are often the smallest in their class at school.
 The physical changes of puberty and the pubertal growth spurt occur later in children with constitutional growth delay, around ages 13 to 14 for girls and 15 to 16 for boys.
 These children are often referred to as "late bloomers."
 There may be a history of a similar growth pattern in one or more family members.
 This delayed growth and development may cause some emotional stress for the child; if so, medical or psychological therapy may be helpful.